NebulaJapanese-1221/NebulaOS/README.md

 ---
 *Created by NebulaJapanese - 2026*

 Note: NebulaOS is programmed with the help of Gemini Code Assist (About 25-35% of NebulaOS code) which is why I can release versions so quickly.
+Usually my code has many bugs so I use Gemini Code Assist to debug.